xingchenzhang/xingchenzhang.github.io/_pages/about.md

 [04/2024] I gave a talk at the BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications on 24 April 2024.

-[04/2024] I established the **Fusion Intelligence Lab** at the Department of Computer Science, University of Exeter.
+[04/2024] I established the **Fusion Intelligence Laboratory** at the Department of Computer Science, University of Exeter.

 [04/2024] I joined the University of Exeter as a **Senior Lecturer** (~Associate Professor).